hacdias/hacdias.com/content/posts/2022/09/07/thesis-blocklearning-framework/index.md

 syndication:
   - at://did:plc:xsx3bphrwkgeo3qnfjhzmdra/site.standard.document/3jc4ycrxfjnln
   - https://research.tue.nl/en/studentTheses/04a5f7e4-7782-4f26-a864-a49d04f82966
+publication: Eindhoven University of Technology
 ---

-My master thesis has been finally published online.
+My master thesis has been finally [published](https://media.hacdias.com/2022-09-07-thesis-blocklearning-framework.pdf) online.
 It is called _Impact Analysis of Different Consensus, Participant Selection and Scoring Algorithms in Blockchain-based Federated Learning Systems Using a Modular Framework_, and it was supervised by [Nirvana Meratnia](https://research.tue.nl/en/persons/nirvana-meratnia).
+The [source code](https://github.com/hacdias/blocklearning), as well as the [slides](https://media.hacdias.com/2022-09-07-thesis-blocklearning-framework-slides.pdf), are publicly available.

 <!--more-->